Northwestern Boot Camps

 Applicants do not need prior experience to enroll in the boot camps, but once admitted, all students will complete a pre-course tutorial.
 Northwestern Boot Camps are designed for professionals and students who are actively pursuing a career change or advancement or are looking to gain a new skill set.

 Students will benefit from a wide range of career services to be positioned for success through graduation and beyond.
 Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and one-on-one career coaching.
-Upon program completion, students will receive a Certificate of Completion from Northwestern School of Professional Studies and will have a portfolio of projects or learn skills applicable to certifications demonstrating a working knowledge of web development, data science, or cybersecurity.
+Upon program completion, students will receive a Certificate of Completion from Northwestern School of Professional Studies and will have a portfolio of projects or learn skills applicable to certifications demonstrating a working knowledge of web development, data science, cybersecurity, or financial technology.

 Recent Northwestern Boot Camps Reviews: Rating 4.1